laiti/ruuvistack/README.md

 - [RuuviBridge](https://github.com/Scrin/RuuviBridge) - As data bridge between Mosquitto and InfluxDB

+...and of course Docker and Docker-compose.

 ## Setup guide

 To bring the Docker containers up, simply populate .env file (example available at `examples/` dir) `docker-compose up` in the root directory.

 - `.env`
--
+- `ruuvibridge/config.yml`
 - `~/.config/influxdb2/username`
 - `~/.config/influxdb2/password`
 - `~/.config/influxdb2/token`

+TODO: could infludxb files be in directory structure?

 Besides that, there's some manual work to do.

 ### Mosquitto

+#### Encryption
-MQTT does not require that much configuration, but if you wish to encrypt your traffic (highly recommended in public internet), you need to generate certificates.
+If you wish to encrypt your traffic (highly recommended in public internet), you need to generate certificates.
 And deliver the client certificate to Ruuvi Gateway.

 In short the command is `make certs` but you might want to check the Makefile for details.

+#### Users
+Mosquitto users and passwords are defined in `mosquitto/passwd`.
+Passwords are hashed.

+TODO: how to create passwd file

 ### InfluxDB
 To use InfluxDB in this setup, you need to create couple of things manually.